hochwagenlab/Chr_fusion_hybrids/data/ChIPseq_Pipeline_hybrid_genome/README.md

 ### Running the pipeline:

-> __Note:__ This assumes access to the NYU HPC platform. any other users can use the pipeline code as reference to prepare their own running scripts.
+> __Note:__ This assumes access to the NYU HPC platform.
+External users can use the pipeline code as a reference to prepare their own running scripts.

 To prepare the pipeline for running, follow these steps: